-Explanation: Wind direction was measured at heights of 10 and 85 meters above the ground.
+Explanation: Wind direction was measured at heights of 10 (bottom) and 85 (top) meters above the ground.
 The readings were plotted on the charts to indicate how often wind came from each direction.
-The concentric circles represent multi-percentage increases in the frequency.
+The concentric circles represent multipercentage increases in the frequency.
 For example, at 10 meters above the ground, wind was from due south 7 percent of the time.
-The predominant wind direction in 2016 was from the northwest at the 10-m level, and from the southwest at the 85-m level.
+The predominant wind direction in 2017 was from the northwest at the 10-m level, and from the southwest at the 85-m level.

 Figure 1-4.
-BNL Wind Rose (2016).
+BNL Wind Rose (2017).

 Figure 1-5.
-BNL 2016 Monthly Mean Temperature versus 65-Year Monthly Average.
+BNL 2017 Monthly Mean Temperature versus 68-Year Monthly Average.

 Figure 1-6.
-BNL 2016 Annual Mean Temperature Trend (65 Years).
+BNL 2017 Annual Mean Temperature Trend (68 Years).